 There are a number of options and the Ashbrook Center’s development professionals are available to work with you and your advisors to find a particular program or area that you are enthusiastic about.
 Your inquiries will remain confidential.
 Please call the Ashbrook Center at 419-289-5411 and ask to speak with a member of our development staff.

 Yes.
-Undergraduate students studying in the Ashbrook Scholar Program are Ashland University students as are teachers studying in the Master of American History and Government degree program.
+Undergraduate students studying in the Ashbrook Scholar Program are Ashland University students as are teachers studying in the Master of Arts in American History and Government degree program.

 You can endow a specific scholarship or program at the Ashbrook Center.
 For more information on establishing an endowment, please contact our office at 419-289-5411.